Leaderless resistance: In practice

-Radical Islamists

-Leaderless resistance is also often well-suited to terrorist objectives.
-The Islamist organization Al-Qaeda uses a typical figurehead/leaderless cell structure.
-The organization itself may be pyramidal, but sympathizers who act on its pronouncements often do so spontaneously and independently.

-Given the small, clandestine character of terrorist cells, it is easy to assume they necessarily constitute leaderless resistance models.
-When there is bidirectional communication with external leadership, however, the label is inappropriate.
-The men who executed the bombings of the London Underground on July 7, 2005 constituted a leaderless resistance cell in that they purportedly acted out of sympathy for Islamic fundamentalism but under their own auspices.
-The hijackers involved in the September 11 attacks, by contrast, allegedly received training, direction, and funding from Al-Qaeda, and are not properly designated a leaderless cell.

-Neo-Nazis and White nationalists
+Far-right

 The concept of leaderless resistance remains important to far-right thinking in the United States, as a proposed response to perceived federal government over-reach at the expense of individual rights.
 Simson Garfinkel, however, found in his research that for the most part the far right seldom used this tactic.
 Timothy McVeigh is one example in the United States.
 McVeigh worked in a small cell which based its attack on motivations widespread among far-right anti-government groups and the militia movement.
+Louis Beam discussed leaderless resistance in an influential essay of the same name.

 Leaderless resistance has been advocated by white supremacist groups such as White Aryan Resistance (WAR) and the British neo-Nazi Combat 18 (C18).
 The modern Ku Klux Klan is also credited with having developed a leaderless resistance model.
 Troy Southgate also advocated forms of leaderless resistance during his time as a leading activist in the National Revolutionary Faction and a pioneer of National-Anarchism.
-James Mason a former American Nazi Party member and neo-Nazi was a proponent of the idea of "leaderless resistance" as detailed in SIEGE a collection of writings from the defunct National Socialist Liberation Front (NSLF) which advocated violence against political opponents, Jews and non-whites of which he deemed to be the supposedly Jewish controlled entity he referred to as "The System" which has since been embraced by the terrorist group Atomwaffen Division (AWD) in the modern day.
+James Mason a former American Nazi Party member and neo-Nazi was a proponent of the idea of "leaderless resistance" as detailed in SIEGE a collection of writings from the defunct National Socialist Liberation Front (NSLF) which advocated violence against political opponents, Jews and non-whites of which he deemed to be the supposedly Jewish controlled entity he referred to as "The System" which has since been embraced by the Atomwaffen Division (AWD) in the modern day.

 Stormfront, Aryan Nations, and Hammerskin Nation (HSN) link to Beam's Leaderless Resistance.
 These groups promote lone wolf actions.
 Stormfront, while regretting the loss of life, explains how Benjamin Nathaniel Smith's 1999 killing spree was compelled by circumstances.
 The World Church of the Creator (WCOTC) gave a mixed message, calling Smith "a selfless man who gave his life in the resistance to Jewish/mud tyranny," but noting "the Church does not condone his acts."

-Examples of modern-day leaderless resistance/lone-wolf terrorism include:
+Anti-abortion militants The Army of God use leaderless resistance as their organizing principle.